pnhogan/speciesfilegroup.github.io/_posts/2023-08-01-ecn-mgmt-workshop.md

 <div style="float: left; margin; 1em;">
 <figure>
 <img src="https://sfg.taxonworks.org/s/mt0suh" title="Profiling collections, drawer by drawer, to get an estimate of how much empty space is available in each cabinet.
 Photo by Michael Caballero, University of Texas at Austin." alt="Profiling collections, drawer by drawer, to get an estimate of how much empty space is available in each cabinet.
 Photo by Michael Caballero, University of Texas at Austin." width="300px">
-<figcaption>Profiling collections, drawer by drawer, to get an estimate of how much empty space is available in each cabinet.<br/> Photo by Michael Caballero, University of Texas at Austin.</figcaption>
+<figcaption>Profiling collections, drawer by drawer, to get<br/>an estimate of how much empty space is available in each cabinet.<br/> Photo by Michael Caballero, University of Texas at Austin.</figcaption>
 </figure>
 </div>